enthought/envisage/docs/source/envisage_core_documentation/extension_points.rst

     messages = [
         ...
         Message(
-            author = "Martin Fowler",
+            author="Martin Fowler",
+            text=(
-            text   = "Any fool can write code that a computer can understand.
+                "Any fool can write code that a computer can understand.
 Good" " programmers write code that humans can understand."
-        )
+            ),
+        ),
         Message(
-            author = "Chet Hendrickson",
+            author="Chet Hendrickson",
+            text=(
-            text   = "The rule is, 'Do the simplest thing that could possibly" " work', not the most stupid."
+                "The rule is, 'Do the simplest thing that could possibly" " work', not the most stupid."
-        )
+            ),
+        ),
         ...
     ]